-Set and produced in Albuquerque, the phenomenally popular AMC series Breaking Bad, which airs its final episode on Sunday night, has filmed on Indian territory numerous times.
-The most recent notable episode to feature Native land was "To'hajiilee," which was shot in an area of the same name that is a non-contiguous part of the Navajo Nation.
+Set and produced in Albuquerque, the phenomenally popular AMC series Breaking Bad, which aired its final episode in September of 2013, has filmed on Indian territory numerous times.
+The most recent notable episode to feature Native land was “To’hajiilee,” which was shot in an area of the same name that is a non-contiguous part of the Navajo Nation.

 Big and memorable cinematic productions have frequently graced the Navajo Nation — particularly Monument Valley, which, thanks to director John Ford, became the familiar backdrop for the American western genre.
 Yet Monument Valley isn’t only for dusty cowboy movies — it’s also appeared in science-fiction flicks, contemporary action movies, and even comedies.
 Here are 12 movies that filmed memorable scenes in the iconic Navajo landscape.